INSIDE: Roam the Gnome’s Guide to the Best Disney World Playgrounds & Play Areas for Toddlers & Kids.

 You can’t see the kids at all during the process, except for a momentary glance should they make it to the bubble up top where they might wave at you.

-The Best Epcot playground for toddlers & kids
+This is the Best Epcot playground for toddlers & kids

 I let Jack go in alone, to follow Ned who was quite a way in front.